United States Supreme Court Building: 18th century

+19th century

-After the federal government moved to Washington, D.C., the court had no permanent meeting location until 1810.
-When the architect Benjamin Henry Latrobe had the second US Senate chamber built directly on top of the first US Senate chamber, the Supreme Court took up residence in what is now referred to as the Old Supreme Court Chamber from 1810 through 1860.
-It remained in the Capitol until 1935, with the exception of a period from 1812 to 1819, during which the Court was absent from Washington because of the British invasion and the destruction of the Capitol during the War of 1812.
+After the federal government moved to Washington, D.C., in 1800, the court had no permanent meeting location until 1810.
+When the architect Benjamin Henry Latrobe had the second U.S. Senate chamber built directly on top of the first U.S. Senate chamber, the Supreme Court took up residence in what is now referred to as the Old Supreme Court Chamber from 1810 through 1860.
+It remained in the U.S. Capitol until 1935, except for a period from 1814 to 1819, during which the Court was absent from the city following the 1814 burning of Washington by British forces during the War of 1812.

-In 1810, the Supreme Court first occupied the Old Supreme Court Chamber in the Capitol.
 As the Senate expanded, it progressively outgrew its quarters.
 In 1860, after the new wings of the Capitol for the Senate and the House of Representatives had been completed, the Supreme Court moved to the Old Senate Chamber (as it is now known) where it remained until its move to the current Supreme Court building.

+20th century

+From 1860 to 1935, the Supreme Court justices were designated to conduct their work within the cramped space of the Old Senate Chamber alongside other federal government employees.
+This environment discouraged the justices from traveling to Washington, so they conducted most of their work from their homes.
+Before the Supreme Court building was approved, Charles Evans Hughes, who had been an associate justice from 1910 to 1916, was vocally outspoken about the poor conditions of the justices' working environment and described the Old Senate Chamber as small, overheated, and barren.

 President William Howard Taft proposed a new Supreme Court building in 1912.
 After becoming Chief Justice in 1921 he argued successfully for the Court to have its own headquarters to distance itself from Congress as an independent branch of government.
-In 1929, the government purchased the National Women's Party headquarters and razed it for the new building.
-The court was finally designed by architect Cass Gilbert, who was a friend to Taft.
-The building was completed by his son Cass Gilbert Jr. following the elder Gilbert's death in 1934.

-Motivations for creation

-From 1860 to 1935, the Supreme Court Justices were designated to conduct their work within the cramped space of the old Senate Chamber alongside other federal government employees.
-This environment discouraged the Supreme Court Justices from travelling to Washington, so they conducted most of their work from their homes.
-Before the Supreme Court building was approved, Charles Evans Hughes, who had been an Associate Justice from 1910 to 1916, was vocally outspoken about the poor conditions of the justices' working environment and described the Old Senate Chamber as small, overheated, and barren.

 Through the rigorous lobbying efforts of Chief Justice Taft, he was able to secure the funding needed from Congress for a Supreme Court building in 1929.
 Taft's motivations for a Supreme Court building were fueled by the relationship between the judicial branch and the other branches of government, as well as the drastic differences in his working environment from when he served as President of the United States to when he served as Chief Justice.
 Taft envisioned the judicial branch of government to embody a persona of independence, and therefore saw the Supreme Court building as a means of establishing his vision.

-The Supreme Court building would not have been completed without the further commitment of Charles Evans Hughes, who succeeded Taft as Chief Justice in 1930.
+In 1929, the government purchased the National Woman's Party headquarters and razed it for a new building.
+The court building was designed by architect Cass Gilbert, who was a friend to Taft.
+The building was completed by his son Cass Gilbert Jr. following the elder Gilbert's death in 1934.